fakepixels/wallet-island-app/README.md

 - The app uses modern React features and hooks
 - Tailwind CSS is used for styling with custom animations
-- OnchainKit provides Web3 functionality
+- OnchainKit provides onchain functionality
 - The design focuses on elegance and simplicity

 ## 🤝 Contributing